 The PE firm specifically cited operational improvements as a factor in their valuation.
 The partnership closed 6 months after implementation.

-Key Lessons for Other Optometry Groups
+What Are the Key Lessons for Other Optometry Groups?

 1. Answer Rate Directly Impacts Revenue